 2. Donate them to animal shelters.

 I probably should have thought of this one on my own.
-After all, my cats seem to have a fascination with my yoga mats, which is why I keep the door to my home studio closed when I’m not practicing.
-I prefer my mats without claw-holes!
-However, once it’s time for repurposing old yoga mats, I’m told, they make excellent padding for cages.
-Call your local animal shelter to see if the organization accepts them.
+After all, my cats have a fascination with my yoga mats, which is why I keep the door to my home studio closed when I’m not practicing.
+I prefer my mats without claw marks in them!
+However, once it’s time for re—purposing old yoga mats, I’m told they make excellent padding for cages.
+If you’d like to donate old mats for this purpose, contact your local animal shelter to see if the organization accepts them.